swethaogeti/swethaogeti-website/README.md

 # swethaogeti-website
- A demo website to showcase my portfolio
+ A Demo website to showcase my portfolio